Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

 \section{Theoretical Results}

-In this section, we establish structural attributes of the occupancy information ratio minimization problem; in particular, we show that under certain conditions on the parametrized policy class $\{ \pi_{\theta} \}_{\theta \in \Theta}$, all stationary points of $\rho(\theta)$ are in fact global minimizers.
-Second, we provide a non-asymptotic convergence rate for the stochastic gradient descent scheme underlying ID-REINFORCE that suggests a dependence on the choice of $\kappa$, the policy class $\{ \pi_{\theta} \}_{\theta \in \Theta}$, and ergodicity properties of the underlying Markov decision process (MDP).
-Finally, we prove asymptotic, almost sure (a.s.) convergence of IDAC to a neighborhood of a stationary point.
-Taken together, these results prove that both algorithms converge to globally optimal solutions under suitable conditions.
+\newstuff{In this section we provide key results underpinning policy search for the OIR problem.
+In \S\ref{sec:hidden_concavity}, we show that all stationary points of $\rho(\theta)$ are in fact global minimizers.
+In \S\ref{sec:conv_rate}, we prove that the stochastic gradient descent scheme underlying ID-REINFORCE enjoys a non-asymptotic convergence rate depending on $\kappa$, the policy class, and ergodicity properties of the underyling MDP.
+Finally, \S\ref{sec:as_conv} establishes that IDAC enjoys asymptotic, almost sure (a.s.) convergence to a neighborhood of a stationary point.
+Taken together, these results prove that both algorithms converge to globally optimal solutions under suitable conditions.}